Coderad32/Coderad32/README.md

 ## Simple Token Contract

 A token contract is a type of smart contract that creates and manages digital tokens on a Blockchain.
 These tokens can represent assets, currency, or utility within a platform.
+Backed by the project as a real world asset. in this project the containers are why the cost is so much and to build what is required to farm and grow everything the project needs.

 ### Example ERC-20 Token Contract (Solidity)

-## Stable Coins ERC Template
+## Mars Preserve Token ERC Template

 ```
 // SPDX-License-Identifier: MIT